Harry Mattos

-Harry Raymond Mattos (April 7, 1911 – February 5, 1992), nicknamed "The Horse" or "The Toe", was an American football halfback in the National Football League (NFL) for the Green Bay Packers and the Cleveland Rams.
+Harry Raymond Mattos (April 7, 1911 – February 5, 1992), nicknamed "the Horse" or "the Toe", was an American football halfback in the National Football League (NFL) for the Green Bay Packers and the Cleveland Rams.

 College career

 Mattos played college football at the St. Mary's College of California.
 In 1934, he threw for two touchdown passes in a 14–9 win over Fordham University.

 Pro career

 Hollywood Braves

-After graduating from St. Mary’s in 1935, Mattos signed with the Hollywood Braves of the American Legion Football League, a league of area Los Angeles teams.
+After graduating from St. Mary’s in 1935, Mattos signed with the Hollywood Braves of the American Legion League, a professional football league of area Los Angeles teams.
 With the Braves, Mattos was used mainly as a passer, throwing for two touchdowns in three games before a broken leg ended his season.

 Cleveland Rams

 Mattos started the next year in the NFL, with the Green Bay Packers.
 However, the Packers, with an already solid backfield, dropped him early in the season.
 As a result, Mattos signed with the Cleveland Rams, who were still members of the second American Football League, a competing major league.
 The Rams used Mattos as a running back and as a wide receiver and as a kicker, to leading the league in scoring.
-Mattos kicking ability earned him the nickname “The Toe.”
+Mattos kicking ability earned him the nickname "The Toe".
 He also caught two touchdown catches that season.
 Mattos helped the Rams battle the Boston Shamrocks for first place in the league, however, the Rams had to settle for a second-place finish.
 However, Mattos earned the respect of the media.
 A Boston sportswriter, used a different nickname each time he mentioned Mattos.
-One such nickname was Harry “Nothing” Mattos.
+One such nickname was Harry "Nothing" Mattos.

 The Rams moved into the NFL and Mattos went with them.
 Even though the NFL confederation gave the membership to the same team owner, this NFL franchise officially became a detach entity because only four players of the team joined the NFL that was newly launched.
 No personnel of the team joined the NFL league.
 The four players were Mike Sebastian, Stan Pincura, Bud Cooper and Harry Mattos.

 However, in midseason he went back to the AFL, where he finished the season with the Cincinnati Bengals, doing most of his work as a passer.
 The AFL folded after the season.